jessicafeng825/Hui-feng-Portfolio/content/project/SnowTesselation/index.md

 Set the replacement shader to update the depth map and output a Displacement Render Texture.
-At the same time, use a height map to control the initial height of the snow, and at the same time as the initial value of the Displacement Render Texture.
+At the same time, use a heightmap to control the initial height of the snow, and at the same time as the initial value of the Displacement Render Texture.